JohnLins/Textify/README.md

 # How we built it
 With Golang as the server-side language and HTML/CSS/JS on the frontend.
 This was done by creating an API on the server.

-# Challenges we ran into
-Some git issues and plenty of bugs.

-# Accomplishments we're proud of
-Teamwork, speed, our product is easy to use!

-# What we learned
-Daniel and I learned each other's workflow which boosted efficiency.

-# What's next for Custom Acronyms
-We hope to deploy it just for fun on a basic home server.

 # Run
 `cd /CustomAcronymsApp`